Thousand Cankers Disease

 - Thousand Cankers Disease (TCD) was described in the western United States in the 1990s, but was not well understood until after 2000.

-- TCD was confirmed in Tennessee in 2010 and was found in Virginia in 2011, showing the disease is spreading beyond the western United States.
+- Since 2010 TCD has been confirmed in Tennessee, Virginia, Ohio, and North Carolina, showing the disease is spreading beyond the western United States.

 - On July 29, 2011, Penn State Plant Disease Clinic received a suspect sample from Bucks County, PA.